South Tynedale Railway

 General Enquiries – 01434 381696.
 Talking timetable – 01434 382828.

-Preserved steam and diesel locomotives from Britain and overseas run between Alston Station (875 feet above sea level) and Kirkhaugh, following part of the old Haltwhistle to Alston branch line along the Tyne Valley in North East Cumbria.
-The line has recently been extended from Gilderdale (which is now closed) to Kirkhaugh – a distance of some two miles.
-Hopefully in the future the line will be extended to Slaggyford.
+Preserved steam and diesel locomotives from Britain and overseas run between Alston Station (875 feet above sea level) and Kirkhaugh, following part of the old Haltwhistle to Alston branch line along the Tyne Valley in North East Cumbria and, recently, all the way to Slaggyford in Northumberland

 Along the route there are fine views across the South Tyne valley, in the heart of the North Pennines Area of Oustanding Natural Beauty.